 Unless there is a certain level of expectation, students will continue to pump out sub-standard investigations.

 “My student projects are just not good enough to enter Young Scientist!”

 Don’t worry if your school does not get marvelous results in their first attempt.
 You’re just beginning your journey.
 Next year you can build on your own and your student’s skills.

 Each subsequent year you will be taking your student projects to the next level.

-(ii) Past winning projects – 72 of our 76 prize-winners for 2015 and 52 of our 70 prize-winners for 2014 have given us permission to upload their projects onto our website – our most precious resource!
+(ii) Past winning projects – a huge proportion of our winning students have given us permission to upload their projects onto our website – our most precious resource!

 (iii) Young Scientist Youtube Channel – An ever-expanding collection of student projects and other resources

 (v) 2017 Judging Comment Bank – Over 1000 graded comments that deal with every step of the Working Scientifically process, Working Technologically process and Working Mathematically process – great for reporting purposes.

 (vi) Master Informed Consent Form – Attach your own school logo and distribute this to every student who has to get consent from subjects participating in their research.